< Back to Blog

 Your responsibilities include:

-• Understanding how screening algorithms work
+• Understanding how your screening platform's algorithms work

-• Making independent decisions beyond automated recommendations
+• Making independent decisions that go beyond automated recommendations

-• Documenting your decision-making process
+• Documenting your decision-making process for every applicant

 2. Data Privacy and Security

-• Obtain explicit consent before collecting data
+• Obtain explicit written consent before collecting applicant data

-• Limit data collection to what's necessary
+• Limit data collection to what is necessary for screening purposes

-• Secure storage with encryption
+• Store data securely with encryption

-• Breach notification procedures
+• Maintain breach notification procedures

-3. Criminal Record Considerations
+3. Criminal Record Individualized Assessments

 Compliant criminal screening requires: